atlasphp/Atlas.Query/docs/other.md

 # Other Topics

-## Microsoft SQL Server Considerations
+## Microsoft SQL Server LIMIT and OFFSET

 If the Atlas.Pdo _Connection_ is to a Microsoft SQL Server ('sqlsrv') instance, the LIMIT-related methods on the query object will generate sqlsrv-specific